Tratalias

-Tratalias is a comune (municipality) in the Province of Sulcis Iglesiente in the Island of Sardinia, located about 50 km southwest of Cagliari and about 8 km southeast of Carbonia.
+Tratalias is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, located about 50 km southwest of Cagliari and about 8 km southeast of Carbonia.
+It has 988 inhabitants.

-Tratalias borders the following municipalities: Carbonia, Giba, Perdaxius, Piscinas, San Giovanni Suergiu, Villaperuccio.
+Tratalias borders the municipalities of Carbonia, Giba, Perdaxius, Piscinas, San Giovanni Suergiu, and Villaperuccio.

+Demographics

+As of 2026, the population is 988, of which 51.3% are male, and 48.7% are female.
+Minors make up 9.3% of the population, and seniors make up 32.4%.

+Immigration

+As of 2025, immigrants make up 2.6% of the total population.
+The 5 largest foreign countries of birth are Romania, Germany, France, Kyrgyzstan, and Poland.

+Sights

 The former cathedral of Santa Maria di Monserrato is an example of Sardinian Romanesque architecture.
 Built in 1213–82, it has a façade with two rows of Lombard bands and a rose window.
 The interior has a rectangular plan with a nave and two aisles, and a semicircular apse.